 n- Early planting or late planting:

-Early planting and late planting both are harmful and create problems for tomatoes.
+Early planting and late planting are both harmful and create problems for tomatoes.

 o- Transplanting stress: